 Blockholders on Boards and CEO Compensation, Turnover and Firm Valuation

-Independent directors who are blockholders (IDB) can generate arms-length bargaining in setting CEO contracts, but can also extract private benefits.
-Using a panel of about 11,500 firm-years and a unique, hand-collected dataset on IDB-identity, we find that IDBs are more prevalent in firms where blocks or board seats are easier to acquire and in firms with greater need for IDB presence.
-After controlling for other factors and accounting for endogeneity, CEOs of firms with IDBs have lower pay, lower flow and stock of equity incentives, and higher turnover-performance sensitivities.
-And firms with IDBs have higher valuations.
-These effects are large, robust and supported by analyses of switches to and from IDB presence.
-Our results suggest that IDB presence promotes better contracting, monitoring, and valuation.
-Our findings imply that by making it easier for blockholders to obtain a board seat, proxy access rules sought by the SEC can benefit shareholders.
+We find that the presence of independent directors who are blockholders (IDBs) in firms promotes better CEO contracting and monitoring, and higher firm valuation.
+Using a panel of about 11,500 firm-years with a unique, hand-collected dataset on IDB-identity and a novel instrument, we find that firms with IDBs have lower excess CEO pay, lower flow and stock of CEO equity incentives, and higher valuations.
+These effects are substantial and robust.
+Our findings imply that by making it easier for blockholders to obtain a board seat, proxy access rules or bylaws can benefit shareholders.

 Keywords: Boards of Directors, Blockholders, Executive Compensation, CEO Turnover, Firm Valuation

 Suggested Citation: Suggested Citation